Scott-Devine/CloudMELT/README.md

 ### Download/create BAM file list

 Download the following file to your local working directory: [examples/1000genomes-10-samples/sample_uris.txt][sample_list].
-It contains 10 low-coverage samples from the 1000 Genomes Project, all of them hosted on S3.
+It contains 10 low-coverage samples from the 1000 Genomes Project, all of them BAM files hosted on S3.

 [sample_list]: examples/1000genomes-10-samples/sample_uris.txt

 Or, use your favorite editor to create a list of BAM files to process.
-Currently these must be specified as http or https URIs that can be retrieved from an AWS EC2 instance via `curl` or `wget`.
-For example, here are two of the low-coverage BAM files from the above list, which consists of 10 samples from the 1000 Genomes data hosted on Amazon S3:
+Currently these must be specified as http or https URIs that an AWS EC2 instance can retrieve via `curl` or `wget`.
+For example, here are two of the low-coverage BAM files from the above list:

 ```
 http://s3.amazonaws.com/1000genomes/phase3/data/NA12829/alignment/NA12829.mapped.ILLUMINA.bwa.CEU.low_coverage.20130415.bam